-As the economic data coming out from the US, European Union, China and Canada all signal some sort of slow down or lower than expected growth, it’s no wonder he had to maintain the course.
+As the economic data coming out from the US, European Union, China, and Canada all signal some sort of slow down or lower than expected growth, it’s no wonder he had to maintain the course.

 Despite repeating his message that personal debt levels are too high and we should be cautious about taking on too much debt, no one seems to be listening.

 In addition, despite recent reports of some people paying off or trying to pay off their credit cards, many are still using their line of credit or home equity line of credit to fund additional investments and personal purchases.

-While some are expecting this rate to stay into 2013, it would all depend on the global economic recovery, if any otherwise we might even see this low rate push further into early 2014.
-But trying to predict what will happen in two years time is like looking into a crystal ball.
+While some are expecting this rate to continue into 2013, it would all depend on the global economic recovery.
+Otherwise, we might even see this low rate push further into early 2014.
+But trying to predict what will happen in two years’ time is like looking into a crystal ball.